 All the best,

-President Porterfield sent this message on August 26, 2013
+President Porterfield sent this message to faculty and professional staff on August 26, 2013

 As we start the new academic year, I write to welcome you back from what I hope was a productive and energizing summer.
 I look forward to seeing you as the Class of 2017 and our transfer students formally enter our learning community tomorrow at the Convocation Ceremony held at 10:00 a.m. on the Manning Alumni Green, in front of Old Main.
 We are watching the weather forecast closely, and if it is determined that that the Ceremony should be moved indoors, you’ll receive an e-mail notification from Debbie Martin.